 - When should you start planning for your elder care?

-Long-term care planning is important, especially if one day you must go to nursing home.
+Long-term care planning is important, especially if one day you must go to a nursing home.
 Nursing home expenses are very high.
 Unless you have the financial resources to pay without worry, you may want to use Medicaid to help pay for any nursing home expenses.

 Even though Medicaid is there to assist those without substantial means, the problem in Tennessee, Kentucky, and elsewhere is this: you have to qualify for Medicaid.
 If you have a certain amount in terms of assets, you cannot use the service but will have to finance your own long-term care.
 And, as discussed, that can be really expensive.

 But there are ways to qualify for Medicaid even if you have a fair amount of assets.
 It requires preparation and forethought before you apply.
 You cannot procrastinate and take care of everything at a later date.
 Take a moment and familiarize yourself with Medicaid, how it works, and what the requirements are:

 Medicaid can cover a person’s long-term care (in nursing homes primarily), but it is a means-tested program.
 That means to qualify, applicants must: